 AOC 7 is a concrete utility vault for access to a water line serving Building C located south of Building C within the footprint of SWMU 8.
 AOC 7 is an oval cement sewer pipe installed vertically, with the following inside dimensions: 60 inch length; 38 inch width; and 108 inches deep.
+Ancillary piping associated with AOC 7 extend to two associated utility vaults located on the south side of SWMU 8 east of AOC 7.
 Oily liquids occasionally observed to accumulate in AOC 7 are believed to originate from SWMU 8.
+Oily liquids have not been reported in the other two utility vaults.